johnmasataka/Archtalk-Playground/README.md

 - 3D Viewport: The main area where the model is displayed
 - Left Panel: Contains various control buttons and tools
 - Right Panel: Building Modification and Generation
-- Statistics Window: Shows building information in the top-left corner
+- Statistics Window: Shows building information in the top-left corner of 3D Viewport
-- Object Info Window: Displays selected object details in the top-right corner
+- Object Info Window: Displays selected object details in the top-right corner of 3D Viewport

 ## View Controls
 ### View Modes